iscoutto/paozinhos-da-vovo/README.md

 ## ESP32-CAM

 The ESP32-cam was configured using the C language.
-Access the [configuration code](/esp32cam/) present in this repository.

 ## Contributors